HoiliOS/-kiborg9494-/readme.md

 Likely yes.
 As the SVM strategy provides good result in the first 35 days.
 To make the tail part raise, two potential strategies can be adopt:
 1. Include more recent data
 2. Hybrid methods, like using kNN in later part of prediction

+I attempted method 1, but don't get significant change in curve.
+I suspect that I need to re-train all model: including `delta` and `cost and gammar`.

+Method 2 is suspicious, because we know kNN performs well only after we try the *out-sample testing*.
+A reinforcement learning method may adaptive select the best model at each time point to maximize the profit.

+# Conclusion and Future work

+With limited time, many interesting idea cannot be realized and I hope that I can keep work on this with a full-time position.
+Following are my idea of improvement:
+1. Include market sentiment in prediction.
+I googled and found many effort working on using news of social media as extra source to improve the stock price prediction.
+Actually, price is changed more with crowd's general acknowledgement.
+2. Using wavelet as feature.
+For example, Chandar [2] uses wavelet in neural network to predict stock.
+As wavelet is a better description of long term history change, I believe this would help.
+3. Fine tune RNN.
+Neural network is complex system.
+More complex when LSTM provides feedback to previous layers.
+I believe that RNN should work best, but I didn't find the optimized setting yet.

+# Reference